A1Kumari/Todo-Summary-Assistant-/readme.md

 # Slack Incoming Webhook URL
 SLACK_WEBHOOK_URL=https://hooks.slack.com/services/your/webhook/url
 Available Scripts (Frontend)
-In the project directory, run:
+In the project directory (frontend), run:

+bash
+Copy code
 npm start
 Runs the app in development mode.
 Open http://localhost:3000 to view it in your browser.
-The page reloads on code changes.
+The page reloads on changes.

+bash
+Copy code
 npm test
-Launches the test runner in watch mode.
+Launches the test runner in interactive watch mode.

+bash
+Copy code
 npm run build
 Builds the app for production to the build folder with optimized bundles.

+bash
+Copy code
 npm run eject
 Warning: This is a one-way operation.
 Use only if you need full control over build configuration.